anj1/ChemicalReactionNetworks.jl/README.md

 Note that conservation laws are always *exact* (i.e. they have exactly integer-valued coefficients) and they are independent of reaction rate.
 Also, note that conservation laws do not depend on rate constants, even rate constants that are zero.
 This is intentional - it reflects that real-life reactions are always reversible to some degree.

 Dual to the concept of conservation laws are the concept of *cycles*.
 The cycles of the CRN are the set of reactions that, when performed in a certain order and a certain number of times, result in a *zero* change of concentration of the reactants.
-The function `cycles(n_species, reactions)` calculates them.
+The function `cycles(reaction_net)` calculates them.
 Just like conservation laws, cycles are exact and independent of rate constants.
 Cycles and conservation laws are very helpful for simplifying reaction networks.

 #### Complexes